DJ Wich

-DJ Wich is a Czech DJ and music producer who works on the Czech and Slovak hip hop scenes.
+Tomáš Pechlák (born June 9, 1978 in Czechoslovakia), professionally known as DJ Wich, is a Czech deejay, record producer and audio engineer, who works on the Czech and Slovak hip hop scenes.
+He is a former member of Czech hip hop duo Indy & Wich together with Andreas "Indy" Christodoulou.
 He started DJing in 1998.

 Career

-DJ Wich released his first solo album, Time Is Now, in 2004, the first producer album in Czech.
+DJ Wich released his first solo album, Time Is Now, in 2004, the first producer album in Czech Republic.

 In 2008, DJ Wich released his second solo album, The Golden Touch with international stars including Lil Wayne, Talib Kweli, M.O.P, and Kurupt.

+DJ Wich created the soundtrack for the 2008 Czech movie Ulovit miliardáře.

 His 2010 album Human Writes was a collaboration with Hi-Def.

 In 2017 he released Veni, Vidi, Wich.